 Will there be special events?

 Events like the Bahnhof Race League and Volkl/ Marker/ Dalbello Speed Series are being planned without an indoor component.
-Social events like Mardi Gras will not be held.
+Social events like Mardi Gras or the Torchlight Parade will not be held.
 Events that are tentatively scheduled may be viewed on the Nub’s Nob Calendar, all are subject to change.

 Are season passes restricted in any way?

 Nub’s Nob is not restricting season pass sales or season pass usage.

 What happens to my pass if there is no 2020-21 ski season?

 If the 2020-21 ski season does not get under way, we will roll over your pass purchase to the 2021-22 season.